StrongCurrent/StrongCurrent/StrongCurrent.md

 I used some of html and css during my career but looking forward to learn much more.
 In my free time I like to be outside or meet with friends.

 I'm interested in many things but
-⋅⋅* 🏄 Boardsports
+⋅⋅* Unordered sub-list. 🏄 Boardsports
-⋅⋅* 🚐 Travel
+⋅⋅* Unordered sub-list.  🚐 Travel
-⋅⋅* 🐠 Nature
+⋅⋅* Unordered sub-list.  🐠 Nature
-⋅⋅* 😁 My fiancée
+⋅⋅* Unordered sub-list.  😁 My fiancée
-..* 🌮 International cuisine
+⋅⋅* Unordered sub-list.  🌮 International cuisine
 are my main interests.

 TOP SOFTSKILLS
 Sense of responsibility, Conscientiousness, Emotional intelligence, Social openness, Communication skills